 Long Meetings Easy play for today suggested by ReverendMother:

-1. What's your view of meetings?
+In honor of a couple of marathon meetings I attended this week:1.
+What's your view of meetings?
 Choose one or more, or make up your own:

 a) When they're good, they're good.
 I love the feeling of people working well together on a common goal.